Provincial and Territorial Energy Profiles – Nova Scotia

 • Nova Scotia does not have any refineries.
 Imperial Oil’s Dartmouth refinery closed in 2013.
 The facility now operates as an oil products terminal.

-• The NuStar terminal in Point Tupper is one of the largest RPP storage and blending facilities in Atlantic Canada.
-This terminal serves markets in Atlantic Canada and the United States (U.S.) East Coast.
+• In April 2022, NuStar Energy L.P. sold its 7.8 million-barrel storage terminal in Point Tupper to EverWind Fuels.
+The terminal is one of the largest RPP storage and blending facilities in Atlantic Canada.
+It serves markets in Atlantic Canada and the United States (U.S.) East Coast.
+EverWind plans to turn the terminal into Atlantic Canada’s first green ammonia production facility in 2026.Footnote 2

 Natural Gas/Natural Gas Liquids (NGLs)

-• Offshore natural gas production was terminated by December 2018.
-Since then, Nova Scotia has not produced any natural gas.
+• Nova Scotia has not produced any natural gas since 2018.
 (Figure 1)

 • Nova Scotia currently produces no NGLs.
-Previously, NGLs were produced from Sable Island natural gas processed at the Goldboro gas plant.
-NGLs from Goldboro were then shipped by pipeline to the Point Tupper plant for fractionation into propane, butane, and condensate.
-Infrastructure associated with gas production, including the gas plant, pipeline, and fractionation plant, have also been shut down.
+Previously, NGLs were produced from natural gas from the Sable Offshore Energy Project, which were then processed at the Goldboro gas plant.
+NGLs from Goldboro were then shipped by pipeline to the Point Tupper plant for fractionation into propane, butane, and pentanes plus.
+The gas plant, pipeline, and fractionation plant were shut down when Sable Offshore Energy Project permanently ceased production.
+Infrastructure associated with gas production, including the gas plant, pipeline, and fractionation plant, has been shut down.

-• Since 2012, a moratorium on hydraulic fracturing has been in place in Nova Scotia.
+• Since 2012, a prohibition on high-volume hydraulic fracturing for onshore gas development in shale formations has been in place in Nova Scotia.

 Electricity

-• There are now more than 300 commercial wind turbines generating electricity in Nova Scotia.
+• There are more than 300 commercial wind turbines generating electricity in Nova Scotia, with an estimated generating capacity of 603 MW.
 Most wind facilities are owned by independent power producers.

 Top of Page